UoB-COMSM0110/2024-group-5/README.md

 *Snapshot of Kanban board*

-Using Kanban on GitHub provided synergy with its other features; were able to assign Kanban issues to members and create branches for those issues to be solved:
+Using Kanban on GitHub provided synergy with its other features; we were able to assign Kanban issues to members and create branches for those issues to be solved:

 ![alt text](docs/kanban-two.png)